WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 You may also [open an issue](https://github.com/WhitewaterFoundry/WSLFedoraRemix/issues) on our GitHub for community support.

+There is no support available for Fedora Remix for WSL from the Fedora community other than that which is offered to all users.

 Businesses and other organizations who would like to recieve professional ongoing support should [e-mail us](mailto:enterprise@whitewaterfoundry.com) or visit [our website](https://www.whitewaterfoundry.com/wlinux-enterprise-edition/) to learn more about WLinux Enterprise.

 ### About